 The mathematical analysis of fast rotating fluids is nowadays a classical topic.
 Recent results have dealt with non-homogeneous flows, and especially flows exhibiting density variations.
 Nonetheless, very little is known (even on the physical side) when the density is a perturbation of a non-constant state, and when irregularities of the domain (topography effects) are taken into account.

-Multi-scale asymptotic limit for the Navier-Stokes-Fourier system with strong Coriolis force will be considered, taking into account the presence of centrifugal force.
-Various scaling choices will be discussed, leading to qualitatively different target systems: the hope is to extend the known results also to other ranges of the parameters.
-Finally, special attention will be devoted to the isotropic scaling, a setting which allows one to consider non-constant target density profiles (stratification).
+We considered the multi-scale asymptotic limit for the Navier-Stokes-Fourier system with strong Coriolis force, taking into account the presence of centrifugal force and the gravity.
+We discussed various scaling choices, leading to qualitatively different target systems: we extended the known results also to other ranges of the parameters.